aharshbe/bash_loading_indicator/readme.md

 # Loading Indicator Script
 ## Purpose
-* A loading indicator to show progress of installation of application or other script
+* A loading indicator to show the progress of an installation for a given application or other script

 ### Usage:
 * Clone repo, e.g., `git clone Repo_URL`